sourcegraph/handbook/content/departments/marketing/demand-gen/account_based_experience.md

 # Account-Based Experience

 Account Based Experience (ABX) isn’t just a fancier name for Account Based Marketing (ABM).
-ABX focuses on using experiential marketing to create connections to brand using personalized marketing strategy fueld by intent data and predictive anaytics.
+ABX focuses on using experiential marketing to create connections to brand using personalized marketing strategies fueled by intent data and predictive analytics.

 ## Program Goals